NetCordDev/NetCord/Documentation/guides/getting-started/coding.md

 > [!Note]
 > This section assumes that you have a project with NetCord installed and you have a bot created.
 If not, go back!

-Before we start, you need a token of your bot... so you need to go to [Discord Developer Portal](https://discord.com/developers/applications) and get it.
+Before we start, you need a token of your bot... so you need to go to the [Discord Developer Portal](https://discord.com/developers/applications) and get it.
 ![](../../images/coding_Token_1.png)
 ![](../../images/coding_Token_2.png)